 Very few people truly grasp the vast network that keeps the world running.
-People rarely see the endless telecom towers that keep us connected, or the seamlessly-connected utilities that keep our electricity flowing and water running.
+People rarely see the endless telecom towers that keep us connected, each data center that supports them, or the seamlessly-connected utilities that keep our electricity flowing and water running.
 They don't see it, but they rely on it to run without question.

-This remote infrastructure monitoring strategy must include having the best technology, the most cost-effective networking system, and customized support to make it work for your needs.
+This remote infrastructure monitoring and management strategy must include having the best technology, the most cost-effective networking system, and customized support to make it work for your needs.